-- FOR:Intercity Transit AuthorityFROM:Emily Bergkamp, Dial-A-Lift Manager, 705-5893SUBJECT:Dial-A-Lift, Travel Training & Bus Buddy Update - 1) The Issue: Provide the Authority an update on Intercity Transit's family of accessible services. - 2) Recommended Action: Information only. - 3) Policy Analysis: The Dial-A-Lift (DAL) Manager will provide program updates to the Authority at least twice per year, and more often as requested. - 4) Background: DAL, Travel Training and the Bus Buddy Program are vital services of Intercity Transit, providing greater independence for seniors, individuals with disabilities and the community at large by providing a continuum of accessible transportation services.
+FROM: Emily Bergkamp, Dial-A-Lift Manager, 705-5893

+SUBJECT: Dial-A-Lift, Travel Training & Bus Buddy Update

+- 1) The Issue: Provide the Citizen Advisory Committee (CAC) an update on Intercity Transit's family of accessible services, including the results of the 2015 Dial-A-Lift (DAL) Customer Satisfaction Survey. - 2) Recommended Action: For Information and Discussion. - 3) Policy Analysis: The Authority budgeted for, and authorized the commission of, a DAL customer satisfaction survey.
+The results of that survey will be presented to the CAC.
+Additionally, the DAL Manager provides program updates to the Authority at least twice per year, and more often as requested. - 4) Background: DAL, Travel Training and the Bus Buddy Program are vital services of Intercity Transit, providing greater independence for seniors, individuals with disabilities and the community at large by providing a continuum of accessible transportation services.